minvws/nl-kat-coordination/docs/source/installation-and-deployment/downgrading.rst

    If you ran a specific branch, checkout that branch, or some other similar branch that contains the same revision file.
    `alembic` needs this file to know how to migrate back to a lower version.

 2. Obtain an interactive shell in the scheduler container.
-The `docker` command woudl be:
+The `docker` command would be:

 .. code-block:: sh